DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Through theoretical analysis and hands-on practical work, you will learn the core principles of computing and programming and how to apply them.

 In the first year you will also learn the fundamental ideas behind how computers process your instructions, store your data and communicate with other devices.
-In the second year you will build on this knowlege, learning about more complex computing concepts like abstract data structures, the internet and databases.
+In the second year you will build on this knowledge, learning about more complex computing concepts like abstract data structures, the internet and databases.
 You will be set homework that will allow you to practise your classroom learning and you will be assessed through practical programming exercises, end-of-unit tests and mock exams.

 How will I be assessed?